 There are many reasons why sales professionals decide to leave their current employer.
-Sometimes the deciding factor is money; sometimes they simply need a change of scenery.
-Some may want to relocate, and others just want to get away from overbearing managers or bad sales teams.
+Sometimes the deciding factor is money; sometimes, they need a change of scenery.
+Some may want to relocate, and others want to get away from overbearing managers or bad sales teams.
 No matter what the reason someone chooses to leave a position, the change can be stressful.

 First, Why do You Want to Leave?